 Local Connections to Work sites

-Local Connections to Work services are currently available in fourteen sites across Australia, in the following locations.
+Local Connections to Work services are currently available in seventeen sites across Australia, in the following locations.
 Use the 'find us' tool to see where they are on a map.

 |Local Connections to Work site||Location/Address|

 |Campbelltown Service Centre||8–10 Browne Street, Campbelltown NSW|

 |The Entrance Service Centre||16–18 Fairview Avenue, The Entrance NSW|

 |Shellharbour Service Centre||Shop 110C, Stockland Shellharbour Shopping Centre, Lake Entrance Road, Shellharbour NSW|

 |Beenleigh Service Centre||Stockyard Lane, Beenleigh QLD|

 |Ipswich Service Centre||78 East Street, Ipswich QLD|

 |Elizabeth Service Centre||4 Langford Drive, Elizabeth SA|